makinacorpus/Leaflet.LayerIndex/README.md

     map.unindexLayer(layer);
 ```

-`map.unindexLayer()` function accepts an `options` object as an optional second parameter to defined the bounds of the layer.
-It could accept:
+`map.unindexLayer()` function accepts an `options` object as an optional second parameter to define the bounds to be removed from the index.
+It should have one of the following attributes:
 * `options.bounds`  - a leaflet latLngBounds object
 * `options.latlng`  - a leaflet latLng object
 * `options.latlngs` - an array of leaflet latLng objects

 If no option is provided, the function will use the bounds of the layer's geometry.